1992 Oklahoma State Cowboys football team

-The 1992 Oklahoma State Cowboys football team represented Oklahoma State University in the 1992 NCAA Division I FBS football season.
-The Cowboys were led by ninth year head coach Pat Jones and played their home games at Lewis Field in Stillwater, Oklahoma.
-They were a member of the Big 8 Conference.
-They finished the season 4–6–1, 2–4–1 in Big 8 play finishing in fifth place.
+The 1992 Oklahoma State Cowboys football team represented Oklahoma State University as a member of the Big Eight Conference during the 1992 NCAA Division I-A football season.
+Led by ninth-year head coach Pat Jones, the Cowboys compiled an overall record of 4–6–1 with a mark of 2–4–1 in conference play, placing fifth in the Big 8.
+Oklahoma State played home games at Lewis Field in Stillwater, Oklahoma.